travdos/A2.2/README.md

 git clone https://github.com/Kalman-ui/A2.2.git

-You should now have the code cloned to your device in the folder location you saved it to.
+You should now have the code cloned to your device in your htdocs folder.

+Change the name of the folder to HalsHardware

 Open your XAMPP control panel and start Apache and SQL.
-Go to your browser and type localhost/A2.2
+Go to your browser and search localhost/HalsHardware

 ## Passwords and Usernames